Metamono

+Biography

 Metamono is a musical trio formed in 2010 by Jono Podmore, Mark Hill and Paul Conboy to create analogue electronic music without using digital sound generation and processing, overdubs or microphones.

 Their improvised compositions are created using pre-used, borrowed and handbuilt vintage analogue synths and ring modulators, enhanced by the sounds of a theremin, a siren and a valve radio.

 Much of Metamono's equipment has been built or adapted by Paul Conboy (Bomb the Bass).

 In 2013 Metamono released the album With the Compliments of Nuclear Physics on vinyl.